medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

   </tr>
   <tr>
     <td class="tg-0lax">8</td>
     <td class="tg-0lax"><span style="font-weight:bold">No specific transfer notification is used. </span><br>It is required that a new ‘Hospital Notification’ is sent from the hospital that the patient is transferred to, whether it is in the same or another region).
-No ‘Hospital Notification’ is sent from the hospital that the patient is transferred from [^4].  </td>
+No ‘Hospital Notification’ is sent from the hospital that the patient is transferred from<sup><a href="#fn4" id="ref4">4</a></sup>.  </td>
   </tr>
   <tr>
     <td class="tg-0lax">9</td>